 It’s important to realize the true extent of our impact on animals and be able to share reliable data when educating.
 Believe it or not, statistics can change minds.
 And I agree with Harish that using false or unsubstantiated data, no matter how emotionally compelling, does a disservice to the vegan and animal rights cause.
 Things are horrific enough.
 We don’t have to exaggerate or falsify data.
 And the utter lack of it can be compelling in and of itself, which is what this video ended up being about in the end.

-Or those killed for their skins and fur via anal and genital electrocution; or those killed in ritualistic slaughter or sacrifice, like the estimated 20,000 goats slaughtered every year at the Dhading temple in Nepal or the estimated 250,000 animals sacrificed at the Nepalese Gadhami festival in 2009.
+- the beings killed in ritualistic slaughter or sacrifice, like the estimated 20,000 goats slaughtered every year at the Dhading temple in Nepal,3 or the estimated 250,000 animals sacrificed at the Nepalese Gadhami festival in 20094

-I dug through the makings of the kill counter most of us are familiar with, finding it quickly to be a dead end back to the United Nations FAO.
-So I figured they must have using the only statistics on the FAO database that displayed head counts, meaning actual numbers of animals, and used this as my base.
+I dug through the makings of the kill counter5 most of us are familiar with, finding it quickly to be a dead end back to the United Nations FAO.
+So I figured they must have been using the only statistics on the FAO database that displayed head counts—meaning actual numbers of animals—and used this as my base.6

-But I found much later from Harish that these are just the number of animals at a given moment.
-It’s an inventory number.
-To find the number slaughtered, you have to look into a category called “livestock primary” in which all data is given by weight.
+However, I found much later from Harish that the head count figures are just the number of animals at a given moment.
+It’s an “inventory” number.
+To find the number slaughtered, you have to look into a category called “livestock primary”7 in which all data is given by weight.

 So, to find the actual number of individuals killed, you’d have to know the average weight of meat that could be sourced from each animal.
-Of course there is the additional challenge that the average weight varies widely from country to country.
-And while the USDA provides statistics for individual animals, we’re left guessing at a global number.
+Of course, there is the additional challenge of the average weight varying widely from country to country.
+While the USDA (United States Department of Agriculture) provides statistics for individual animals,8 we’re left guessing at a global number.

-And then I looked into all of the exceptions that aren’t listed that I went over already (and some I haven't even listed here) with the end goal of producing a number we’ve never seen before.
+I then looked into all of the exceptions not covered by the FAO—which I listed earlier—all with the end goal of producing a number we’ve never seen before.

 But I don’t have that for you.
 And no one does.
 Even the kill counter is a guess at best, derived from estimates of estimates of estimates.